ezequieljsosa/repet-docker/README.md

 * workdirectory: where the data is installed and processed
 * mysqldir: where the persistent database from the pipeline is stored

-Check that mysqldir must be outside workdirectory.
+Check that mysqldir is *outside* workdirectory.

 Make sure *dockerdirectory* has a complete permission schema (should be like this most times) and it is not for example a mounted NTFS partition, for example, files